TobikoData/sqlmesh/docs/guides/configuration.md

 Configuration for the state backend connection if different from the data warehouse connection.
 The data warehouse connection is used if the `state_connection` key is not specified.

+NOTE: Spark and Trino engines may not be used for the state connection.

 Example postgres state connection configuration:

 === "YAML"